 If you have a large family or routinely do a lot of laundry, using a traditional washing machine might be helpful.
 They are typically more durable and less expensive.
 A washing machine can be a better option if you already have a dryer and are okay with managing many cycles.

-If you lack space or a designated laundry area, a washer-dryer combo may be your best choice.
+A washer-dryer combo may be your best choice if you lack space or a designated laundry area.
 They are helpful and won’t take up a lot of space.
 They could be more expensive and consume more energy than two separate appliances.